Gajar Mooli Ka Achar- Tangy delicious carrot and Radish winter special seasonal pickle

 - Dry roast the mustard ,fenugreek and fennel seeds for a minute on low heat and then grind them coarsely when they cool down completely.

-- Heat mustard oil to a smoking point and then add asafoetida and let it cool down completely.
+- Heat mustard oil to a smoking point and then after few minutes when it cool down slightly add asafoetida and then let it cool down completely.

 - Take the vegetables in a big bowl and add the roasted ground spices along with all the remaining spices, 1 tsp salt and vinegar and mix well.